General

 Swiss Refugee Council Visit Website

 Immigration detention in Switzerland is applied for the purpose of removal, as no general detention of asylum seekers is foreseen.
 The administrative detention of asylum seekers during the asylum procedure is rarely practiced (this is only possible in the form of Detention in preparation for departure and Temporary detention in some exceptional cases), while the other detention types are possible only after a removal decision has been issued.
-Therefore, most asylum seekers are detained after their procedure has ended with a decision of removal or transfer according to the Dublin III Regulation.
+Therefore, most asylum applicants are detained after their procedure has ended with a decision of removal or transfer according to the Dublin III Regulation.

 In Switzerland, cantons are competent to enforce removals as well as to use coercive measures aiming at facilitating such enforcement.
-Cantonal authorities are thus responsible for ordering detention, which leads to a significant diversity of detention practices across the country.[1]
+Cantonal authorities are thus responsible for ordering detention, which leads to a diversity of detention practices across the country.[1]
 Against a cantonal detention order, an appeal can be filed to the cantonal appeal instances.
 The Federal Supreme Court is responsible for examining appeals against decisions issued by the highest cantonal appeal instance.[2]

 Statistics on detention

-• The definition of detention of asylum seekers in Swiss law is not totally clear.
+• The definition of detention of asylum applicants in Swiss law is not totally clear.
 In particular, temporary detention (up to three days) is not always considered detention.
 The holding of foreign nationals in airport transit zones is also officially not considered detention.
 For the scope of this report, we consider both types of confinement as detention.

 The question of de facto detention in Switzerland

-Federal asylum centres without processing facilities (also called “departure centres”) are used for the accommodation of asylum seekers whose applications resulted in or are highly likely to result in a Dublin decision, as well as for those receiving a negative decision within the accelerated procedure.
+Federal asylum centres without processing facilities (also called “departure centres”) are used for the accommodation of asylum applicants whose applications resulted in or are highly likely to result in a Dublin decision, as well as for those receiving a negative decision within the accelerated procedure.
 Those centres are often located in particularly isolated areas, as in the case of Glaubenberg, Giffers/Chevrilles or Flumenthal.
 Those areas are poorly served by public transportation, which makes it difficult to receive visitors or leave the perimeter of the centre.
-Another type of asylum centres are the “special centres” for “asylum seekers who pose a significant danger to public safety and order or who significantly disrupt the operation and security of federal centres”.[9]
-In April 2020, the Federal Administrative Court concluded that accommodation in a special centre did not represent deprivation of liberty.
-However, it clarified that the decision to assign a person to such centre must be subject to possible contestation within 30 days, even though the law did not foresee a separate remedy against such decision.[10]
+Another type of asylum centres are the “special centres” for “asylum applicants who pose a significant danger to public safety and order or who significantly disrupt the operation and security of federal centres”.[8]
+In April 2020, the FAC concluded that accommodation in a special centre did not represent deprivation of liberty.
+However, it clarified that the decision to assign a person to such centre must be subject to possible contestation within 30 days, even though the law did not foresee a separate remedy against such decision.[9]

 In a legal opinion addressed to Federal Commission against Racism, it was stated that a restrictive exit regime and the remote location of centres are particularly sensitive.[10]
 The possibilities of moving from one place to another, establishing social contacts and shaping everyday life are very limited.
 The Federal Supreme Court pointed out that reduced exit possibilities represent a significant encroachment on personal freedom, especially if the restrictions last longer than a few days.[11]
 This also applies to indirect interventions such as time consuming and thus deterrent control procedures at the exit.

 [2] In the Jugment BGE 2C_457/2023, the Federal Supreme Court has clearly stated that every detained person has the right to “appeal to a court at any time” and thus to determine the timing of the review.
-This is because the judicial review of detention under Art.
-80a, §.
+This is because the judicial review of detention under Article 80a, §.
 3 FNIA is a procedural provision that cannot be waived.

-[3] Information provided by the SEM, Mars 2024.
+[3] Information provided by the SEM, April 2025.

-[4] Information provided by the SEM, Mars 2024.
+[6] Information provided by the SEM, March 2025.

 [7] Article 80(1) and 80 (1bis) Foreign Nationals and Integration Act (FNIA).

-[9] Article 24a Asylum Act.
+[8] Article 24a AsylA.

-[10] Federal Administrative Court, Decision F-1389/2019, 20 April 2020.
+[9] FAC, Decision F-1389/2019, 20 April 2020.

 [10] Kiener Regina und Medici Gabriela, Asylsuchende im öffentlichen Raum, Rechtsgutachten im Auftrag der Eidgenössischen Kommission gegen Rassismus EKR, February 2017.